 What are the rules for flying with lightsabers?

 Although the TSA organization writes that “you can pack a toy lightsaber in your carry-on or checked bag” consider that the TSA also emphasizes that “the final decision rests with the TSA officer on whether an item is allowed through the checkpoint”.
-The TSA reportedly OFTEN allows lightsabers as carry-on items, however, it’s possible the TSA will require the traveler to pack the lightsaber in their checked luggage instead.
+The TSA frequently allows lightsabers as carry-on items.
+It’s possible, however, in some cases that the TSA will require the traveler to pack the lightsaber in their checked luggage instead.

 Source: https://www.tsa.gov/travel/security-screening/whatcanibring/items/light-saber